Cambridge, MA Construction Worker Rescued from Thirty Foot Pit

 What to Do If You Are Injured During Construction or See OSHA Violations

 All OSHA violations should be reported immediately to ensure the health and safety of workers.
 If you feel like your rights were violated or you have been unfairly treated since your injury, you can also seek legal representation from an experienced Boston Defective Power Saw Injury Lawyer and Boston workers compensation attorney.
 With their help, you can pursue the maximum compensation to which you are entitled while seeking justice for your employer’s dangerous neglect.

-Contact John J. Sheehan today at 877-762-9510 for your free consultation for your construction accident injury or workers compensation case today.
+Contact John J. Sheehan today for your free consultation for your construction accident injury or workers compensation case today.